IMNEKOKORO/CrushOn-AI-PLUS/README.md

 - 🎲 **Dice & Coin System**
   Roll dice or flip a coin instantly — perfect for RPG mechanics and quick decisions.

+- 📝 **Notebook**
+  Use the notepad to write down important things, such as keywords or lore details.

+- 🎨 **Themes**
+  Themes for your CrushOn Plus interface, ¡You can use the one you like the most!.

 - 📤 **Backup & Sharing**
   Export your configuration as a `.json` file and import it later to restore or share your setup.